 One of the real highlights of this trip is the top notch range of accommodation you’ll get to experience.
 From high end flashpacker hostels and futuristic hostels, to traditional Japanese inns, known as Ryokan.
 Staying in a Ryokan is a really unique experience.
 They typically feature rooms with tatami flooring and sliding doors and communal areas where you can wear yukata (a summer kimono) and talk to the owner.
 Bedding is a futon mattress rolled out on the tatami floor.
 The ryokan usually have a communal bathing area, fed by water from natural hot springs (onsen).
 You’ll also be spending a very special night in a 1,000-year old Buddhist temple!
-All accommodation is twin, double or multi-share.
+Accommodation is a mix of twin-share (approximately 8 nights) or multi-share (approximately 4 nights).

 12 Breakfasts, 1 lunch and 3 dinners are included in the package.
 You will need to purchase all other meals yourself.
 This gives you the opportunity to choose where and how you eat and to experience the greatest variety of local food.
 Japanese cuisine has an emphasis on fresh, high-quality ingredients and the aesthetic of meals is a national obsession!
 Please be aware that vegetarian and vegan options are limited in Japan and therefore we would encourage vegetarians and vegans to bring additional snacks to Japan.